-DMACC's innovative Water Environmental Technology degree program provides pre-employment training as well as advanced courses in water and wastewater technology for those wishing career advancement.
+DMACC's innovative Water Environmental Technology degree program provides preemployment training as well as advanced courses in water and wastewater technology for those wishing career advancement including state certification upgrade studies.
 Courses are designed to prepare students for entry-level employment in water and wastewater treatment operations as well as for certification examinations administered by the State of Iowa and those administered by professional associations within the water and wastewater industry.
 This degree program has both industrial plant operations training and water operations training with an emphasis on hands-on experiences and instruction.
 Students may choose an emphasis in either water treatment, wastewater treatment or both.

-Current instructors are experienced water and wastewater professional expert and up-to-date in industry practices.
+Current instructors are experienced water and wastewater professional experts and are up-to-date in industry practices.
 Classes are built around practical examples of real-world scenarios, demonstrations and field trips to maximize understanding of subject matter.
 Internships are required.